uab-cgds-worthey/quac/docs/reqts_configs.md

 QuaC requires a workflow config file in yaml format, which provides:

-- Filepaths to necessary dataset dependencies required by certain QC tools
+- Filepaths to necessary dataset dependencies required by certain QC tools.
+[See below](#dependency-datasets) for instructions on how to set them up.
 - Hardware resource configs
 - Slurm partition resources